-Our Board of Directors consists of eight members, including our Chief Executive Officer and Chief Operating Officer.
-Our directors are divided into three classes serving staggered three-year terms.
-Class I, Class II and Class III directors serve until our Annual Meetings of Stockholders in 2022, 2023 and 2021, respectively.
-Messrs.
-Adolf, Carey and Harrington are assigned to Class I, Mses.
-Kodialam and Mashinsky and Mr. Feliciani are assigned to Class II, and Dr. Morganroth and Mr. Muhtadie are assigned to Class III.
+Our Board of Directors consists of nine members, including our Chief Executive Officer and Chief Operating Officer.
+Our directors are divided into three classes, currently serving staggered three-year terms.
+Class I, Class II and Class III directors serve until our Annual Meetings of Stockholders in 2022, 2023 and 2024, respectively.
+Ms. Neuhoff and Messrs.
+Adolf and Carey are assigned to Class I, Mses.
+Kodialam and Mashinsky and Mr. Feliciani are assigned to Class II, and Messrs.
+LeMieux, Morganroth and Muhtadie are assigned to Class III.
 At each Annual Meeting of Stockholders, directors will be elected to succeed the class of directors whose terms have expired.
 The Board continues to annually evaluate the use of a classified Board.
 The Board believes that such a structure provides stability and encourages directors to take a long-term perspective on Focus.
-The Board also feels that this is appropriate given the short period of time that Focus has been a public company and because of the share ownership and nomination rights of our private equity investors, as described below.
+The Board also feels that this is appropriate given the short period of time that Focus has been a public company and because of the share ownership and nomination rights of Stone Point, our private equity investor, as described below.

-In connection with our initial public offering, we entered into nomination agreements with investment vehicles affiliated with Stone Point and KKR.
+In connection with our initial public offering, we entered into nomination agreements with investment vehicles affiliated with Stone Point and Kohlberg Kravis Roberts & Co.
+L.P. (together with its affiliates, "KKR").
 Stone Point has the right to nominate two members of our Board of Directors for so long as it holds at least 50% of the interest it held, in the form of our Class A and Class B common stock on a combined basis, on the date of our initial public offering.
 Stone Point also has the right to nominate one member of our Board of Directors for so long as it holds 5% of our Class A and Class B common stock outstanding on a combined basis.
-Additionally, Stone Point has the right to nominate at least two directors, for so long as it has the right to nominate two directors, and then one director, for so long as it has the right to nominate one director, for service on our compensation committee.
-Stone Point also has the right to nominate one director, for so long as it has the right to nominate as least one director, for service on our nominating, governance and sustainability committee.
+Additionally, Stone Point has the right to nominate at least two directors, for so long as it has the right to nominate two directors, and then one director, for so long as it has the right to nominate one director, for service on our Compensation Committee.
+Stone Point also has the right to nominate one director, for so long as it has the right to nominate as least one director, for service on our Nominating, Governance and Sustainability Committee.
 Stone Point has nominated Messrs.
 Muhtadie and Carey to serve on our Board of Directors.

-KKR has the right to nominate one member of our Board of Directors for so long as it holds at least 5% of our Class A and Class B common stock outstanding on a combined basis.
-KKR has the right to nominate one director for service on our nominating, governance and sustainability committee and as an observer on our compensation committee, in each case, for so long as it has the right to nominate one director.
-KKR has nominated Mr. Harrington to serve on our Board of Directors.
+Prior to June 23, 2021, KKR had the right to nominate one member of our Board of Directors for so long as it held at least 5% of our Class A and Class B common stock outstanding on a combined basis.
+KKR also had the right to nominate one director for service on our Nominating, Governance and Sustainability Committee and as an observer on our Compensation Committee, in each case, for so long as it had the right to nominate one director.
+KKR sold all of its outstanding Class A and Class B common stock pursuant to secondary offerings in 2021, and on June 23, 2021, KKR's nomination agreement terminated and KKR's designee on our Board of Directors resigned.
+KKR no longer has any rights under the nomination agreement described above.